danb0b/danb0b.github.io/content/work-journal/2023-08-07-first-post.md

 * What will I do when sabbatical is over?
 * how can I increase the visibility of my work?
 How can I impact more people during my sabbatical and beyond?

-I would like to be recognized as a leader in this, so one of the things I hope to do after the summer travel vacation is over is to
+I would like to be recognized as a leader in robotics, education, and how to use foldable concepts for teaching, and there are some things I can  do after the summer travel vacation portion of our travels are over...like

 * connect to more people
 * get more involved in educational efforts